listspa/groot/CONTRIBUTING.md

 time.
 But that would mean that the variable's value would be groot's default, not the one to use at runtime.
 Therefore, place component's css files in `style/components/_myComponent.scss`.

+# Doing a release

+Currently, only developers at LIST can create releases.

+Create an account on NPM.JS and contact Andrea Bergia <a.bergia@list-group.com> for being added to the listgroup organization on NPM.

+Next, you have to do an `npm login` using your account in the terminal.

+Finally, simply run `npm run release`.
+If you are a member of LIST, you will need to _temporarily_ remove the row `@listgroup:registry=https://artifactory.list-group.com/artifactory/api/npm/npm/` from your file `~/.npmrc` and restore it after publication.